IowaDave/avr-dx/_posts/2024-05-02-real-time-counter.md

  * Avoid using any Arduino setup code.
  *
  * Copyright (c) 2024 David G. Sparks  All right reserved.
  *
+ * The code is designed for compilation with the Arduino IDE.
+ * It uses only names defined in the device data sheet
+ * and in the device header file.
+ * This approach thus avoids Arduino-specific library references,
+ * in hopes that it may be possible to compile with other workflows
+ * having access to the device header file.
+ *
  * This program is free software; you can redistribute it and/or
  * modify it under the terms of the GNU Lesser General Public